 Conservation efforts are focused on protecting pika habitats, particularly in the face of climate change.
 Ensuring the preservation of the Himalayan ecosystem is crucial for maintaining healthy pika populations and the balance of the region’s biodiversity.

-Here are some fun facts about the pika:
+Some fun facts about the pika

-1. Pikas are incredibly agile, able to hop across rocks with ease and navigate rugged terrain.
+• Pikas are incredibly agile, able to hop across rocks with ease and navigate rugged terrain.

-3. Pikas are highly vocal and use sharp, high-pitched calls to warn their colonies of potential danger.
+• Pikas are highly vocal and use sharp, high-pitched calls to warn their colonies of potential danger.

-4. Pikas are active throughout the day, foraging for food in the morning and evening.
+• Pikas are active throughout the day, foraging for food in the morning and evening.

-5. They create “haypiles” to store food for the winter months, as they do not hibernate.
+• They create “haypiles” to store food for the winter months, as they do not hibernate.

-6. Pikas play a crucial role in maintaining plant diversity by foraging on a variety of vegetation.
+• Pikas play a crucial role in maintaining plant diversity by foraging on a variety of vegetation.

-7. Due to their sensitivity to climate change, pika populations are closely monitored as indicators of environmental health.
+• Due to their sensitivity to climate change, pika populations are closely monitored as indicators of environmental health.

 How to Spot a Pika on Your Safari

 If you’re trekking in the Himalayan region, spotting a pika is a treat.
 These elusive creatures are often seen darting between rocks and shrubs, especially during the early morning and late afternoon.
-To spot one, look for small, round animals with large ears and a short body, often perched on rocks or running quickly across boulders.

-Protecting the Himalayan Biodiversity
+Protecting Himalayan Biodiversity

 Snow Leopard in India